General Dynamics F-16 Fighting Falcon operational history

 The F-16 Fighting Falcon was manufactured from General Dynamics from 1974 to 1993, Lockheed Corporation from 1993 to 1995, and since 1995, it has been manufactured by Lockheed Martin.
 Over 4,500 F-16s have been sold.
+The new versions from the Lockheed Martin F-16V Viper family under production by the Lockheed Martin at its new production facility.

 United States

 The F-16 is in service with United States Air Force active, reserve, and Air National Guard units, and is used by the USAF aerial demonstration team, the U.S. Air Force Thunderbirds, and as an adversary/aggressor aircraft by the United States Navy.